gradle/gradle/design-docs/ide-integration.md

 ### Story - Expose artifacts to IDEA

 Expose details to allow IDEA to build various artifacts: http://www.jetbrains.com/idea/webhelp/configuring-artifacts.html

-## Feature - Daemon usability improvements

-### Story - Daemon handles additional immutable system properties

-Some system properties are immutable, and must be defined when the JVM is started.
-When these properties change, a new daemon instance must be started.
-Currently, only `file.encoding` is treated as an immutable system property.

-Add support for the following properties:

-- The jmxremote system properties (GRADLE-2629)
-- The SSL system properties (GRADLE-2367)
-- 'java.io.tmpdir' : this property is only read once at JVM startup

-### Story - Daemon process expires when a memory pool is exhausted

-Improve daemon expiration algorithm to expire more quickly a daemon whose memory is close to being exhausted.

-### Story - Cross-version daemon management

-Daemon management, such as `gradle --stop` and the daemon expiration algorithm should consider daemons across all Gradle versions.

-### Story - Reduce the default daemon maximum heap and permgen sizes

-Should be done in a backwards compatible way.

-## Feature - Tooling API client listens for changes to a tooling model

-Provide a subscription mechanism to allow a tooling API client to listen for changes to the model it is interested in.

-## Feature - Tooling API client receives test execution events

-Allow a tooling API client to be notified as tests are executed

-## Feature - Interactive builds

-### Story - Support interactive builds from the command-line

-Provide a mechanism that build logic can use to prompt the user, when running from the command-line.

-### Story - Support interactive builds from the IDE

-Extend the above mechanism to support prompting the user, when running via the tooling API.

 ### Story - IntelliJ directory-based project metadata generation